 Only Child by Rhiannon Navin, is narrated through the voice of Zach, a first grade boy who hides in a closet with his teacher and classmates while a lone gunman begins shooting people in his elementary school.
-In the aftermath of the shooting, once 19 people are pronounced dead, we are taken through a captivating emotional journey, hearing not only Zach’s thoughts, but those overheard conversation
+In the aftermath of the shooting, once 19 people are pronounced dead, we are taken through a captivating emotional journey, hearing not only Zach’s thoughts, but those overheard conversations of his parents.
+The family’s lives are torn apart and put back together as they each try in various ways to heal from this tragedy.
+Zach’s mother is bent on exacting revenge from the shooter’s

 At 10:00 a.m., the principal of Opportunity High School finishes her speech welcoming students back from winter break.